2Lynk/InnerCircle/README.md

 - New welcome message
 - New commands
   - /Welcome
-    - Posts your location the chat
+    - Posts MOTD the chat
   - /heal
     - Heals a player (admin only)
   - /feed